 Since that time there have been carried out a great number of various studies in the field and the importance of EI was actually proposed to be placed higher than one of IQ level (in any interpersonal activity, and especially in business).

 With the advent of technologies (that were unthinkable in 1995) emotional intelligence research has stepped onto a new level.
-Not that we’ve learned everything about the concept as it is and how to implement the knowledge consciously on at least a personal basis, but we already try to dive deeper into emotional analytics with the range of tools we have recently acquired and are gradually updating.
+We’ve learned everything about the concept as it is and how to implement the knowledge consciously on at least a personal basis, and we are already trying to dive deeper into emotional analytics with the range of tools we have recently acquired and are gradually updating.